Achenson/Wiki-speed-typing/README.md

 # Wiki-Speed-Typing

 Test your typing speed using random* articles from English Wikipedia.
-Main Results are displayed live every 2 seconds, detailed results are available after the timer goes off.
+Main results are displayed every 2 seconds, detailed results are available after the timer goes off.
+Press '?' button for more hints.
+App structure described in appTree.txt

-* - articles containing non-english characters are skipped and all text in brackets are edited out
+\* \- articles shorter than 370 characters or containing non-english characters are skipped.
+All text in brackets is edited out.

 ## Live app